MBalthasar/GlobalSolarPosition/README.md

 The following functions are currently available:

 * `Solar_Position_Function` Script for computing the the solar elevation, zenith, and azimuth angles for a given date and time on a global scale.
 * `Solar_Surface_Position_Function` Script for computing the the solar-surface elevation, zenith, and azimuth angles for a given date and time on a global scale.
-The angles hereby represent the solar elevation, zenith, and azimuth relative the surface's slope and aspect based on the selected digital elevation model (DEM).
+The angles hereby represent the solar elevation, zenith, and azimuth relative the surface's slope and aspect based on a given digital elevation model (DEM).

 ## Google Earth Engine Application